 - More: What should we more focus on?

 - Less: What should we less focus on?

-The given hints are some best practices which I as project leader value a lot.
+The given hints are some best practices that I as project leader value a lot.
 They might not be the solution for any case.
-Nevertheless I hope I could give some tips for a better project communication.
+Nevertheless, I hope I could give some tips for better project communication.

-All in all I want to say that an open, transparent and honest project communication is key to a successful project.
-As is a respectful contact with each other.
+All in all, I want to say that open, transparent and honest project communication is key to a successful project.
+As is respectful contact with each other.
 As often: Talking with each other helps.